the-nemz/gsv-risk/README.md

 ### `yarn start`
 Builds `public/bundle.js` for running server locally.

+### `yarn util`
+Copies `app/src/js/util.js` into `server/js/_util.js` as it is shared by the server and the front end.
+It is automatically called by each of the other commands defined above.

 ### `yarn babel`
 Compiles `index.js` and the code in `server/` into `functions/`.